pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

 ## Implementation

 1. Before importing data, TiDB Lightning automatically switches the TiKV nodes to "import mode", which improves write performance and stops auto-compaction.
-TiDB Lightning determines whether to pause global scheduling according to the TiDB cluster version.
+TiDB Lightning determines whether to pause global scheduling according to the TiDB Lightning version.

+    - Starting from v7.1.0, you can you can control the scope of pausing scheduling by using the TiDB Lightning parameter [`pause-pd-scheduler-scope`](/tidb-lightning/tidb-lightning-configuration.md).
-    - When the TiDB cluster >= v6.1.0 and TiDB Lightning >= v6.2.0, TiDB Lightning pauses scheduling for the region that stores the target table data.
+    - For TiDB Lightning versions between v6.2.0 and v7.0.0, the behavior of pausing global scheduling depends on the TiDB cluster version.
+When the TiDB cluster >= v6.1.0, TiDB Lightning pauses scheduling for the Region that stores the target table data.
 After the import is completed, TiDB Lightning recovers scheduling.
+For other versions, TiDB Lightning pauses global scheduling.
-    - When the TiDB cluster < v6.1.0 or TiDB Lightning < v6.2.0, TiDB Lightning pauses global scheduling.
+    - When TiDB Lightning < v6.2.0, TiDB Lightning pauses global scheduling.

 2. TiDB Lightning creates table schemas in the target database and fetches the metadata.